Core features

 - # ...

-Concourse does not have a complex plugin system.
-Instead, it focuses on a single strong abstraction: resource, which are implemented by resource types.
+Concourse doesn't rely on a complex plugin system.
+Instead, it focuses on a single powerful abstraction: resource, which are implemented by resource types.

-The pipeline.resources field configures external artifacts that your pipeline will monitor for changes, fetch from, and push to.
+field configures external artifacts that your pipeline will monitor for changes, retrieve, and update.

-To see what resource types are available, check out the Resource Types catalog!
+To discover available resource types, check out the Resource Types catalog!